Diocese honors religious jubilarians

 “I can’t choose, because it was nice to receive the Excellence in Education Award from Boston University, but it was also very interesting to present a paper on bibliotherapy in Beijing.
 My experiences with the students and in the church have been wonderful.
 Everything has been interesting and exciting and enriching,” she said.
 “Being able to accept the invitation to be a Sister of Mercy is the greatest blessing.”

-Sister of St. Francis Catherine Noecker
+Sister of St. Francis of the Neumann Communities Catherine Noecker

 She may have gotten her appreciation of community growing up as the 10th of 12 children.
 Her love of St. Francis initially came from her brother, born on the feast of the stigmata of St. Francis of Assisi and named for the great saint.
 Her faith is rooted in a family that was active in the church and made prayer a priority.